wasp-lang/wasp/web/docs/data-model/operations/queries.md

 For example, the above code says that the Query `getTasks` doesn't expect any arguments (its input type is `void`), but it does return a list of tasks (its output type is `Task[]`).
 On the other hand, the Query `getFilteredTasks` expects an object of type `{ isDone: boolean }`.
 This type is derived from the `Task` entity type.

 Suppose you don't care about typing the Query's inputs and outputs.
-In that case, you can omit both type arguments, and TypeScript will infer the most general types (i.e., `never` for the input, `unknown` for the output.).
+In that case, you can omit both type arguments, and TypeScript will infer the most general types (`never` for the input, `unknown` for the output.).

 Even though specifying `Input` or `Output` is completely optional, we highly recommend you spcify them.
 Doing so gives you:
   - Type support for the arguments and the return value inside the implementation.